sjeetSingh/Data-Processing-using-k-means-clustering/README.md

-# kmeansClustering
+## Data Processing using kmeans Clustering

-In this illustration, k-means Clustering is implemented in R language.
-I've build the interface in R using Shiny.
-[Shiny](http://shiny.rstudio.com/tutorial/lesson1/) is an R package used to build web applications.
+For this project, I have used R to implement k-means clustering.
+The web interface is build in R using Shiny.
+[Shiny](http://shiny.rstudio.com/tutorial/lesson1/)

 ###**ui.R**
 ui.R is a User-Interface script which controls the layout and apperance of the app.